didip/tollbooth/README.md

     // or create a limiter with expirable token buckets
     // This setting means:
-    // create a 1 request/second limiter and every token bucket in it will expire after 1 minute. limiter = tollbooth.NewLimiterExpiringBuckets(1, time.Second, time.Minute, 0)
+    // create a 1 request/second limiter and
+    // every token bucket in it will expire 1 hour after it was initially set. limiter = tollbooth.NewLimiterExpiringBuckets(1, time.Second, time.Hour, 0)

     // Configure list of places to look for IP address.
     // By default it's: "RemoteAddr", "X-Forwarded-For", "X-Real-IP"